-This project will replace bridge B-21-017, which carries Washington Street over the MBTA Kingston and Middleborough/Lakeville Lines in Braintree.
+This project will replace bridge B-21-017, which carries Washington Street over the MBTA Kingston and Middleborough/Lakeville commuter rail lines in Braintree.
 This bridge is currently listed as structurally deficient.
 This project is funded through MassDOT's Next Generation Bridge Program.